zachbuchli/android-course-lemonade-app/README.md

 ## Description

 This app is part of the Android Dev course.
-This app makes lemonade from picking the lemons off the tree to drinking your first glass.
+This app makes lemonade from tree to table.

 [Course Link](https://developer.android.com/courses/pathways/android-basics-compose-unit-2-pathway-2)